jbockler/yabeda-resque/README.md

 If bundler is not being used to manage dependencies, install the gem by executing:

-    $ gem install yabea-resque
+    $ gem install yabeda-resque

 ## Usage

-Add the following code to your application:
+Add the following code to your existing Yabeda setup:

 ```ruby
 Yabeda::Resque.install!